qthomas612/CompBio_Group3/README.md

 python3 plasmid.py --help

 optional arguments:
   -h, --help        show this help message and exit
-  -t , --threads   number of CPUs to use in computation.
+  -t , --threads    Number of CPUs to use in computation.
 Defaults to 4 threads -f , --file       input fasta or fastq file.
-Used only if the readtype flag is 12 or s -o , --output     directory to write results to, defaults to ./output -r , --readtype   Type of reads for SPAdes input.
+Used only if the readtype flag is 12 or s -o , --output     directory to write results to, defaults to ./output -r , --readtype   Type of reads for spades input.
 Options are 12, 1+2, or s.
 If 1+2, then the -1 and -2 flags must
                     be set
-  -1 , --forward    forward read fasta or fastq file for SPAdes input.
-Used only if the readtype flag is 1+2 -2 , --reverse    reverse read fasta or fastq file for SPAdes input.
+  -1 , --forward    forward read fasta or fastq file for spades input.
+Used only if the readtype flag is 1+2 -2 , --reverse    reverse read fasta or fastq file for spades input.
 Used only if the readtype flag is 1+2
 ```